devemem/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 3-new_owner creates a script that changes the owner of the file hello to the user betty
+File 4-empty is an empty script that creates a file called hello.